adidas Exhibit A

 Had the Lightstrike midsole offered a little more balance between bounce and stability, this might have been a contender.
 Even without great cushion, I think many can expect a reliable shoe that doesn’t get in the way of focusing on your game.

-You can currently buy the adidas Exhibit A Low in White and Black/White colorways at adidas.
+You can currently buy the adidas Exhibit A Low in multiple colorways at adidas.

 If you want to buy the Candace Parker PE of the Exhibit A, click here.

 Let us know your thoughts on the adidas Exhibit A on Twitter or Vimeo.